mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

     }
 }
 ```
-Sometimes when it is necessary to perform many complex actions in order to initialize a static field, special language
+Sometimes, when it is necessary to perform many complex actions in order to initialize a static field, special language
 constructions are used.
 They are called as "static initialization blocks", which are similar to [initialization blocks](#initializers)
 ```
 package com.example;

 public class ExampleClass {

-    private int version;
+    private static int version;

     // Static initialization block start
     static {